featurevisor/featurevisor/docs/groups.md

     percentage: 50
 ```

+The name of the group file is not used anywhere, so you can name it however you want.

 ## Slots

+A group consists of multiple slots.

 Each slot in a group defines a feature (by its key) and a percentage value (from 0 to 100).
-All the percentage values of slots in a group should add up to 100.
+All the percentage values of slots in a group must add up to 100.

 In the example above, we have two slots, each with a percentage of 50.
-This means that each user will be exposed to one of the features, but not both.
+This means that any user will be exposed to one of the features, but not both.

 The first 50% of the users will be exposed to `firstFeature`, and the other 50% will be exposed to `secondFeature`.